Best Cellular Home Security Systems in 2025

 8.8

-Cove is an industry disruptor.
-It offers low-cost equipment and professional monitoring plans for as little as $17.99 a month.
-It’s the easiest system we’ve ever installed, and all systems are 100 percent cellular.
+Cove offers low-cost equipment and professional monitoring plans for as little as $19.99 a month.
+It’s the easiest system we’ve ever installed, and everything is 100 percent cellular.

 >> Read More: Cove vs. Vivint